-- Serve as chairperson of the Budget and Finance Committee if prescribed. - Issue a receipt of monies received and deposit said amounts weekly (daily if receipts on hand exceed \$250.00). - Present a current financial report at all regular meetings of the organization and board and submit reports to the Organizational Sponsor and Campus Principal. - Maintain an accurate and detailed account of all monies received and disbursed. - Sign all checks. - Reconcile all bank statements as received and resolve any discrepancies with the bank immediately. - File sales tax reports as required by the State Comptroller's office (monthly, quarterly, or annually). - File annual IRS Form 990 on time. - Furnish IRS Form 1099 MISC to those individuals, businesses, etc. when the amount paid (typically greater than \$600) is required to be reported to the IRS. - Submit a copy of amended bylaws to IRS when sending in Form 990. - Submit records to the audit committee at the end of the year.
+- Serve as chairperson of the Budget and Finance Committee if prescribed. - Issue a receipt of monies received and deposit said amounts on a weekly basis (daily if receipts on hand exceed \$250.00). - Present a current financial report at all regular meetings of organization and board and sumbit reports to Organizational Sponsor and Campus Principal. - Maintain accurate and detailed account of all monies received and disbursed. - Sign all checks. - Reconcile all bank statements as received and resolve any discrepancies with the bank immediately. - File sales tax reports as required by the State Comptroller's office (monthly, quarterly, or annually). - File annual IRS Form 990 in a timely manner. - Furnish IRS Form 1099 MISC to those individuals, businesses, etc. when amount paid (typically greater than \$600) is required to be reported to the IRS. - Submit a copy of amended bylaws to IRS when sending in Form 990. - Submit records to the audit committee at the end of the year.